-We’ve pioneered the world’s most accurate measurements of above-ground biomass for forests, demonstrating that we’re significantly underestimating carbon stocks, and emissions from forest loss and degradation may be greater than what was previously thought.
+We’ve pioneered the world’s most accurate measurements of above-ground biomass for forests and discovered two critical facts: carbon stocks have been significantly underestimated, and emissions from forest loss and degradation may be greater than what was previously thought.

 Sylvera already uses cutting-edge laser scanning technology to collect this data on the ground.
 We’re now expanding our capabilities to collect calibration data for further carbon pools (below-ground biomass, soil, and others), and to validate the resulting models with direct measurements of carbon in the atmosphere.

 We're seeking funding opportunities to make our proprietary data sets accessible and ensure this information is actionable for the widest possible audience.